 Being able to experiment with a combination of sounds and rhythms on a drum kit is incredibly enjoyable and brings out a ‘childlike curiosity’ that can be found within all of us.
 It’s almost impossible not to have fun behind the drum kit!

-Drumming provides a framework to learn new skills and develop existing skills like timekeeping and rhythm in a fun way.
-It is a full body activity that engages the mind to coordinate all four limbs.
+Drumming provides a framework to learn new skills and develop existing skills like timekeeping, coordination, and rhythm in a fun way.
+It is a full-body activity that engages the mind to coordinate all four limbs.

 3. Drumming Lets You Play All Styles of Music

-The rhythms of drums are the heartbeat within every style of music.
-Drums are an incredibly versatile instrument, and the vast sonic palette available means they fulfill a huge variety of musical applications.
+Drums are an incredibly versatile instrument, and the vast sonic palette available means they fulfil a huge variety of musical applications.

 4. Drumming is For Everyone

 The drums are the oldest instrument found on the planet.
-They are found in every inhabitable country and culture around the world!
+They are found in every inhabitable country and drums have played a pivotal role in cultures around the world!

 5. Drumming Boosts Confidence

-The drummer is the commanding voice within a musical group.
-The main role of the drummer is to provide the backbone of the music, and is required to play with assertiveness and authority.
+The main role of the drummer is to provide the backbone of the music, and he or she is required to play with assertiveness and authority.

 6. Drumming Finds Your Musical Voice